stellamaj/data-portfolio/python-data-project/README.md

 ```
 >Output shows that female students' marks are higher than male students' at the university.

-Average mark by class and gender
+Average mark by class and gender:
 ```python
 df.groupby(['class', 'gender'])['mark'].mean().round(0).astype(int)
 ```